max-mapper/get-dat/markdown/02-tabular-datasets.md

 Let's put some data into dat.

 There are three formats that dat can import: <a href="http://ndjson.org/" target="_blank">Newline-delimited JSON</a>, CSV and <a href="https://developers.google.com/protocol-buffers/" target="_blank">Protocol Buffers</a>.
-In this tutorial we will work with JSON.
+In this tutorial we will work with JSON and CSV.

 ## Newline-delimited JSON